- What is LVC?

 Volunteers adhere to the vacation policies of their placement organizations and are granted a minimum of two weeks vacation per year.
 LVC also has time for retreats or workshop days for volunteers; this is not counted within the two weeks of vacation.

-What are the work schedules like?
+What are the placement schedules like?

 Where do volunteers live?

 Volunteers live in low to middle income, racially diverse communities with three to six fellow volunteers.
-When deciding upon the location of each house, local supporters and staff consider many different factors including access to public transportation, proximity to work sites, and safety.
+When deciding upon the location of each house, local supporters and staff consider many different factors including access to public transportation, proximity to placement sites, and safety.

 Volunteers often share bedrooms, but in some cases have their own rooms.
 Homes are adequately but simply furnished with donated kitchen supplies and furniture.